panobi/feature-flag-sdk/README.md

 ## Overview

-This purpose of this SDK is to push feature flag changes to your Panobi workspace.
-It is aimed at customers using feature flag systems that are not already supported by the Panobi integrations for LaunchDarkly, Split, and so forth.
-If you use an in-house feature flag system, then this SDK is for you.
+This SDK lets you push feature flag changes to your Panobi workspace, so that release statuses will update automatically and make it easier to interpret changes to your top-line metrics.

+## Who is it for?

+If you use an in-house feature flag system, you’re in the right place.
+This SDK doesn’t enable integration with third-party services like LaunchDarkly, Split, and Statsig (see Panobi’s custom integrations for those).

+## How does it work?

 The SDK is based on events.
-Each event represents changes to a flag, including the flag state -- enabled or disabled -- and the name of the flag.
-Events can sent one-by-one, or in batches, up to some maximum number of events per batch (currently 64).
+Each event represents changes to a flag, like the flag state — enabled or disabled — and the name of the flag.
+Events can be sent one at a time or in batches of up to 64.

 ## Compatibility